Obamacare Health Care Reform FAQs

 No. Exchanges are either state- or federally-operated, and are staffed by government employees to assist consumers in purchasing insurance only from those companies registered with the exchange, as well as activate your subsidy should you qualify.
 But there’s no requirement that you purchase coverage on the exchange.

-Keep in mind that there are many other coverage options not found on the exchanges, and an experienced Personal Benefits Consultant on the ColoHealth team can help you find the best option.
+Keep in mind that there are many other coverage options not found on the exchanges, and an experienced Personal Benefits Manager on the ColoHealth team can help you find the best option.

 - Do qualified health plans mean lower premiums?